 Emeritus faculty status is an honor given in recognition of sustained academic contributions to the university as described in Faculty Rule 3335-5-36.
-Full-time tenure track, teaching/professional practice, or associated faculty may request emeritus status upon retirement or resignation at the age of sixty or older with ten or more years of service or at any age with twenty-five or more years of service.

-Faculty will send a request for emeritus faculty status to the department chair outlining academic performance and citizenship.
+Faculty will send a request for emeritus faculty status to the department chair

+(regional campus dean for associated faculty on regional campuses) outlining academic performance and citizenship.
 The Committee of Eligible faculty (tenured associate professors and professors, non-probationary associate teaching professors, non-probationary professional practice associate professors, non-probationary teaching professors, and non-probationary professional practice professors) will review the application and make a recommendation to the department chair, who will decide upon the request, and if appropriate submit it to the dean.
-If the faculty member requesting emeritus status has in the 10 years prior to the application engaged in serious dishonorable conduct in violation of law, rule, or policy and/or caused harm to the university's reputation or is retiring pending a procedure according to Faculty Rule 3335-5-04, emeritus status will not be considered.